 Kanban is a Japanese manufacturing system that means 'a visual signal' that enables the workers to visualize what they need to do on a particular day.
 A board is placed in the office, which shows the task that the team needs to complete, the task in hand, and the completed task.
 This Kanban board can have segments like code review, work in testing, etc..
 The work item placed on the board is known as Kanban cards and displays the responsibility, status of the work and other critical work-related statistics.
 These cards help the teams to trace and capture blockers, reduce dependency, and look forward to upcoming challenges.
 Here, the team works to move the work in hand list to the work done list.
 And only after the work in progress is complete, the team members move to the to-do list.
 The Kanban process does not follow any fixed iteration length.
 Everything depends on the cycle time, which is the time taken to move a to-do list item to a done state.

 Scrum is also one of the types of Agile methods that is quite contrary to that of Kanban.
 Where Kanban has no fixed iteration, scrum follows a defined set of iteration known as the sprint with defined durations.
 Each sprint is set for a fixed limit, which may last up to a month.
 Sprint begins with a sprint planning meeting, where the task they need to do is decided along with a timeframe or the sprint is set.
 Everything is then communicated to the team members.
 The everyday task is set in a daily scrum meeting (not exceeding 15 minutes).
 The blockers and dependencies are also discussed.
 After a sprint is achieved, a new 'sprint' is set in progress.
 Scrum works by giving defined roles that are of the product owner, the scrum master, and the development team.
 The product owner has detailed knowledge about the product, and they study the business and address what the business needs.
 The scrum master attends the daily meetings and keep others updated, gives reviews and planning.
-And the development team works at the end of the sprint by analyzing, developing, testing the work done.
-Here, instead of a Kanban card, a backlog sheet is used, and no changes can be made after a sprint begins, which makes the process less flexible.

 Understand how PlanStreet’s Scrum board will display the progress of the scrum team during a sprint.